Renovamen/metallic/README.md

 # Metallic

-Metallic is a library for meta-learning research based on [PyTorch](https://github.com/pytorch/pytorch).
+Metallic is a meta-learning library based on [PyTorch](https://github.com/pytorch/pytorch).

 Different from other meta-learning libraries, Metallic tries to: